Bjørn Nørgaard's tapestries

 In April 2000, all 17 tapestries are completed and ready to be hung in the Knights' Hall at Christiansborg Palace.
 The hall's decoration is now complete with a contemporary artwork.

-"The Present" is the tapestry where Her Majesty Queen Margrethe II herself plays the leading role.
+In the tapestry 'The Present', Her Majesty Queen Margrethe II plays the leading role.
 Together with Prince Henrik, the Queen stands in the midst of Danish nature.

 Adam and Eve?

-The main motif evokes thoughts of the story of Adam and Eve.
-The large tree in the center could be the Tree of Knowledge from the Garden of Eden.
-Queen Margrethe II holds an apple in her hand, which she extends towards the Prince Consort, and to the right of the Queen's face, a snake coils around a branch.
-It almost looks as if the snake is whispering something in Queen Margrethe's ear.
+The main image brings to mind the Biblical story of Adam and Eve.
+The large tree in the centre could be the Tree of Knowledge in the Garden of Eden.
+Queen Margrethe II is holding an apple in her hand, which she extends towards the Prince Consort.
+To the right of the Queen's face, a snake coils around a branch.
+The snake almost appears to be whispering something into the ear of the Queen.

 The Queen who united the nation